 Jodie has experience with small businesses, as the daughter of small business owners and a former co-owner of her own businesses.

 As an entrepreneur, Lisa founded Open A New Window, a boutique interior design company, and was a freelance theatrical producer and director.
 She is a founding member of two nonprofit theatrical companies and served as a board member and advisor to a summer theatrical youth program.
-At Lehigh, the Baker Institute fosters a culture of entrepreneurship across campus and promotes innovative thinking and recognition that entrepreneurial ideas can occur in any field.
+At Lehigh, she was honored for her role in supporting student entrepreurship with the Hillman Exempt Staff Award in 2011.
+She was named to Lehigh Valley Business's Women of Influence List in 2014.

 Amy White manages communications for Lehigh University's Baker Institute for Entrepreneurship, Creativity and Innovation and its affiliated programs, including the Technical Entrepreneurship Master’s Degree Program, Integrated Product Development, and LehighSiliconValley.
 She provides marketing and recruitment assistance for the Technical Entrepreneurship program.